syncfusion-content/xamarin-docs/Xamarin/Chat/Working with Chat.md

 ---
 layout: post
 title: Working with Chat | SfChat | Xamarin | Syncfusion
-description: This topic describes how to interact with Xamarin.Forms Chat(SfChat) using events and Commands.
+description: This topic describes how to interact with messages in Xamarin.Forms Chat(SfChat) using events and Commands.
 platform: xamarin
 control: SfChat
 documentation: ug